gip/resque-telework/README.md

 The following features are are being developed and should be available shortly:

 * Improved window layout
-* Seamless update of workers to newer revision (stop and then restart on new revision)
 * Worker history (there is currently no history for terminated workers)

 The following features are planned for future releases:

+* Seamless update of workers to newer revision (stop and then restart on new revision)
+* Automated stopping/starting of workers at given interval (to make sure workers are not stuck in bad states)
 * Light-weight daemon
 * Starting multiple workers at once
 * Worker statistics